 Just like chocolate chip cookies that have options for the type of texture that you like, Brownies have them too.
 How do you like your brownies?
 Cakey or Fudgy?
 Either way, they are both easy to make.
 Almost the same ingredients, just different proportion to achieve the desired texture.

 I like fudgy brownies because they are more chocolatey, soft and every bite melts in your mouth.
-It’s a quick fix for a chocolate cravings, and a quick emergency desert that you could serve.
-A very simple recipe that is very versatile and provides variety of options for add ins and toppings.
+It’s a quick fix for a chocolate cravings, and a quick emergency desert that I can serve or bring to a gathering.
+This is a very simple recipe that is very versatile and provides variety of options for add ins and toppings.

-- 4 ounces (120 grams) unsweetened chocolate, coarsely chopped
+- 4 ounces (120 grams) dark chocolate, coarsely chopped (you can also use milk chocolate or mix of both)

 - 1/2 cup (113 grams) unsalted butter, cut into pieces